 I · Doctrine

-• Read the practice notes to see how each tenet shows up day-to-day.
+• Read the practice notes to see how each one works day to day.

-• Check the anti-doctrine for what we explicitly refuse to do.
+• Check the “won't do” list for what we refuse.

-• Use the glossary if a term is doing too much work.
+• Use the glossary if a word feels unclear.

 i.01 · MEMORY